LlamaFlowJs/LlamaFlowJs/README.md

 ## Core concepts for getting started:

-- [Document](/packages/LlamaFlow/src/Node.ts): A document represents a text file, PDF file or other contiguous piece of data.
+- [Document](/packages/llamaflowjs/src/Node.ts): A document represents a text file, PDF file or other contiguous piece of data.

-- [Node](/packages/LlamaFlow/src/Node.ts): The basic data building block.
+- [Node](/packages/llamaflowjs/src/Node.ts): The basic data building block.
 Most commonly, these are parts of the document split into manageable pieces that are small enough to be fed into an embedding model and LLM.

-- [Embedding](/packages/LlamaFlow/src/embeddings/OpenAIEmbedding.ts): Embeddings are sets of floating point numbers which represent the data in a Node.
+- [Embedding](/packages/llamaflowjs/src/embeddings/OpenAIEmbedding.ts): Embeddings are sets of floating point numbers which represent the data in a Node.
 By comparing the similarity of embeddings, we can derive an understanding of the similarity of two pieces of data.
 One use case is to compare the embedding of a question with the embeddings of our Nodes to see which Nodes may contain the data needed to answer that quesiton.
 Because the default service context is OpenAI, the default embedding is `OpenAIEmbedding`.
-If using different models, say through Ollama, use this [Embedding](/packages/LlamaFlow/src/embeddings/OllamaEmbedding.ts) (see all [here](/packages/LlamaFlow/src/embeddings)).
+If using different models, say through Ollama, use this [Embedding](/packages/llamaflowjs/src/embeddings/OllamaEmbedding.ts) (see all [here](/packages/llamaflowjs/src/embeddings)).

-- [Indices](/packages/LlamaFlow/src/indices/): Indices store the Nodes and the embeddings of those nodes.
+- [Indices](/packages/llamaflowjs/src/indices/): Indices store the Nodes and the embeddings of those nodes.
 QueryEngines retrieve Nodes from these Indices using embedding similarity.

-- [QueryEngine](/packages/LlamaFlow/src/engines/query/RetrieverQueryEngine.ts): Query engines are what generate the query you put in and give you back the result.
+- [QueryEngine](/packages/llamaflowjs/src/engines/query/RetrieverQueryEngine.ts): Query engines are what generate the query you put in and give you back the result.
 Query engines generally combine a pre-built prompt with selected Nodes from your Index to give the LLM the context it needs to answer your query.
-To build a query engine from your Index (recommended), use the [`asQueryEngine`](/packages/LlamaFlow/src/indices/BaseIndex.ts) method on your Index.
-See all query engines [here](/packages/LlamaFlow/src/engines/query).
+To build a query engine from your Index (recommended), use the [`asQueryEngine`](/packages/llamaflowjs/src/indices/BaseIndex.ts) method on your Index.
+See all query engines [here](/packages/llamaflowjs/src/engines/query).

-- [ChatEngine](/packages/LlamaFlow/src/engines/chat/SimpleChatEngine.ts): A ChatEngine helps you build a chatbot that will interact with your Indices.
-See all chat engines [here](/packages/LlamaFlow/src/engines/chat).
+- [ChatEngine](/packages/llamaflowjs/src/engines/chat/SimpleChatEngine.ts): A ChatEngine helps you build a chatbot that will interact with your Indices.
+See all chat engines [here](/packages/llamaflowjs/src/engines/chat).

-- [SimplePrompt](/packages/LlamaFlow/src/Prompt.ts): A simple standardized function call definition that takes in inputs and formats them in a template literal.
+- [SimplePrompt](/packages/llamaflowjs/src/Prompt.ts): A simple standardized function call definition that takes in inputs and formats them in a template literal.
 SimplePrompts can be specialized using currying and combined using other SimplePrompt functions.

 ## Tips when using in non-Node.js environments

-When you are importing `LlamaFlow` in a non-Node.js environment(such as React Server Components, Cloudflare Workers, etc.)
+When you are importing `llamaflowjs` in a non-Node.js environment(such as React Server Components, Cloudflare Workers, etc.)
 Some classes are not exported from top-level entry file.

 The reason is that some classes are only compatible with Node.js runtime,(e.g. `PDFReader`) which uses Node.js specific APIs(like `fs`, `child_process`, `crypto`).